deadlyvipers/dojo_rules/introduction.md

-Hello I am Lazlo Mita, I would like to complete the chalenges for the course.
+Hello I am Lazlo Mita, I would like to complete the challenges for the course.

+My favorite path of Code School is Java Script.